-Market uncertainty during COVID has resulted in a weak year for IPOs.
-Businesses have been less confident in raising capital from public shares, so they have turned to SPACs – these blank-check companies already sitting on heaps of cash.
+Market uncertainty during COVID led many companies to delay their IPOs this year.
+Businesses have been less confident in raising capital from public shares, so they have turned to SPACs - these blank-check companies already sitting on heaps of cash.

 SPACInsider.com says more than $22 billion has been raised through SPAC offerings in 2020.
 That is well past last year's $13.6 billion, and the year is not even over yet.